Credit: Jarred Clapperton / Unsplash

 Golden Road Brewing

-You might know Golden Road Brewing for its tap rooms and beer selection, but did you know about its hidden photo booth?
-At their Glendale location, you’ll see their classic silver photo booth with a blue curtain waiting to host your next photo op with your best buds.
+You might know Golden Road Brewing for its tap rooms and impressive beer list.
+But did you know there’s a hidden photo booth waiting to snap your next memory?
+At their Glendale location, look for the classic silver booth with its signature blue curtain.
+It makes the perfect pit stop for a goofy group shot or a spontaneous photo op with your best buds.
 Find a friend or have a solo session!
 Step inside, insert $3 and let the booth work its magic.

 Mr. Furley’s

 Get a photo in a jiffy at Mr. Furley’s, where cheap booze, mouthwatering apps and bar games are their specialties.
-Settled in Glendale, this upscale bar features a modern yet relaxed environment and is known for its wide selection of fine wines.
-Mr. Furley’s mugshot-themed photo booth rings in at only $5 a session and is a must for your next night out with your partners in crime.
+Settled in Glendale, this upscale bar features a modern yet relaxed environment.
+This place offers a wide selection of fine wines and has earned a reputation for it.
+Mr. Furley’s mugshot-themed photo booth rings in at only $5 a session.
+It’s a must for your next night out with your partners in crime.

 The Short Stop